From connected care to concepts, immunotherapy to augmented

-For many sheltering in place during the COVID-19 pandemic, the final frontier of transmission was their doorstep, where essentials like food and medication were being dropped off.
-That’s why we invented SafeCode—the barcode scanner with built-in UV-C light technology proven to destroy dangerous pathogens on packages in a matter of seconds.
-Given The Bloc’s mission of “Be Great to Do Good,” we launched SafeCode— not by selling it—but with a social media campaign called “Steal Our Invention” that gave away our design specifications to shipping and delivery companies for free, so that they could roll out SafeCode as quickly as possible, to save as many lives as possible.
+For many during COVID-19, the most frequent possibility of transmission was their doorstep, where essentials were being delivered.
+So, we invented SafeCode—a barcode scanner with built-in UV-C light technology proven to destroy pathogens on packages in seconds.
+Given our mission of “Be Great to Do Good,” we launched SafeCode with a social media campaign called “Steal Our Invention,” giving our design specs to any company for free, so it could be rolled out quickly and save as many lives as possible.

 When it comes to getting proper healthcare, it shouldn’t matter how white or black your name and voice sound.
 But in 2020, it unfortunately still does.
 That’s why we partnered with EmpowHer NY to spark a conversation around unconscious bias in medicine.
 “The Call” exposes the reality that women of color all too often receive lesser treatment than their white counterparts by revealing just how different outcomes can be, even when patients present with the same symptoms.

-Given the ongoing research into the pacifying effects of familiar sights, sounds, and memories for those struggling with dementia, we partnered with Tribute—the world's leading video gratitude platform that makes personalized video messages from loved ones for life’s major milestones—to create a specialized version of their product for the dementia community.
-This new tool lets loved ones, no matter where they are, share the meaningful memories that people with dementia can still access and enjoy—to help make life less frightening, more familiar, and, yes, normal.
+Based on research on the pacifying effects of familiar sights, sounds, and memories for those struggling with dementia, we partnered with Tribute—the world's leading video gratitude platform—to create a specialized version of their product for the dementia community.
+This new tool lets loved ones share meaningful memories for people with dementia to access and enjoy—and make life more normal.

-Schizophrenia is an extremely isolating condition, and most people don’t know how to interact with those affected.
-The Hearing Voices of Support initiative for SARDAA transforms the stigma of hearing voices into a rallying cry of support from the community.
-This multichannel experience included moving testimonials, a Times Square billboard and activation, and an interactive art installation that confronted its audience with the daily reality of the condition, as well as the power of destigmatization—in order to encourage more openness, discussion, and acceptance.
+Schizophrenia is an extremely isolating condition, and many don’t know how to interact with those affected.
+Hearing Voices of Support transforms the stigma of hearing voices into a rallying cry of support.
+This multichannel experience included moving testimonials, a Times Square billboard, and an interactive art installation confronting audiences with the reality of the condition and the power of destigmatization—encouraging more openness, discussion, and acceptance.

 More than 1 out of 3 caregivers are in the highest risk category for cardiovascular events, and 30% of them die before those for whom they are caring.
 So we asked ourselves, who is caring for caregivers?
 Introducing WheelCare, the first wheelchair handles that double as an ECG monitor—to remind those in charge of others’ lives not to neglect their own and to empower them to turn caregiving into a two-way street.